jpkanter/Spcht/README/SpchtDescriptorDetails.md

 	<http://d-nb.info/gnd/118514768>
 ```

 Also of interest, we 'map' our author as 'creator' of this book instead of a generic 'contributor'.
 With this new data and many more similar nodes we can now use the data for linked data operations.
+To achieve all this from a simple number that is given in the data we need some tools Spcht provides that are explained in the following text.

 ## Simplest structure

 A Spcht descriptor file contains roughly two parts, the initial **Head** that describes the ID part of a triple and a list of **Nodes**.
-The Head itself is a node in itself and uses the same functions as any other node with the difference that the result must be a singular value.
+The Head itself is a node in itself and uses the same functions as any other node with the difference that the result must be a singular, unique value.

 ```json
 {